 — Listed on Colorado State Register of Historic Places —

 Despite alterations to the house in the 1980’s, it is one of the best preserved buildings in Frisco on its original location and is an example of the town's early architecture.
 The house exchanged many owners until it was purchased by the Town of Frisco in 1998 for commercial space.

 Erected by Town of Frisco, Colorado.

 Other nearby markers.
-Stone Huts (approx. 3.6 miles away); Summit County Courthouse (approx. 7 miles away); The Wedding House (approx. 7 miles away); The Exchange (approx. 7.1 miles away); William Harrison Briggle House (approx. 7.1 miles away); St. Mary's Church (approx. 7.1 miles away); Riverwalk - Blue River Restoration (approx. 7.1 miles away); The Hearthstone (approx. 7.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Foote's Rest (within shouting distance of this marker); "Ski for Light, Art for Sight" (about 600 feet away, measured in a direct line); Stone Huts (approx. 3.6 miles away); Summit County Courthouse (approx. 7 miles away); The Wedding House (approx. 7 miles away); The Exchange (approx. 7 miles away); William Harrison Briggle House (approx. 7 miles away); St. Mary's Church (approx. 7.1 miles away).
+Touch for a list and map of all markers in Frisco.

 Credits.
-This page was last revised on September 21, 2017.
-This page originally submitted on September 2, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 87 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 2, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-6, 7. submitted on September 18, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-8. submitted on September 2, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 23, 2021.
+It was originally submitted on April 21, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 45 times since then.
+Photos: 1, 2, 3. submitted on April 23, 2021, by Cosmos Mariner of Cape Canaveral, Florida.